Going deeper on Loyalty

 Customer loyalty can be seen as the holy grail of positions to be in.
 If you’ve ever watched Game of Thrones you’ll see people will even kill due to the level of loyalty attributed to others.

-There are many benefits to those brands who have REAL customer loyalty
+There are many benefits to those brands that have REAL customer loyalty

 There’s a lot of data to support the value of cultivating customer loyalty:

-- Loyal customers convert and spend with brands they like more often.
+- Loyal customers convert and spend with brands they like more often than others.

 - Loyal customers tell their family and friends about positive experiences.
 Word-of-mouth marketing is more effective at driving new customers than branded content and advertising, and in turn, these referred customers become loyal customers that are likely to spend more than average.